Al0den/Fluid-Simulator/README.md

 ## How to run

-First, generate the Makefile using `cmake .`, and then `make .` to generate the executables.
+First, generate the Makefile using `cmake . && make .` to generate the executables.
 The Metal CPP files are already included inside `./src/Metal` and `./src/Foundation`

 Then, simply run `./physics` to get inside the simulation